 Are Smart Phones Invading Our Minds?

-We’re surrounded.
-There’s no escape.
-Smart Phone Zombies are everywhere.
-In fact, you’re probably one yourself.
-Let’s face it – most of us are.
-Smart Phone Zombies – people who stare into their phones in a hypnotic state – are barely aware of life going on around them.
-Many people even believe that cell phones inhibit our ability to focus and pay attention.
-So, how can we slay the zombie within and reclaim our focus?
-More importantly, how can we help our children do it?
+People with smartphone zombie syndrome – who stare into their phones in a hypnotic state – are barely aware of life going on around them.
+Many people even believe that cell phones inhibit our mental health and ability to focus and pay attention.

-In her podcast, Your Attention didn’t Collapse – It Was Stolen, Barry Weiss states that in general, Americans spend more than three hours a day staring into their phones, and teenagers weigh in at about seven hours.
+In her podcast, Your Attention Didn’t Collapse – It Was Stolen, Barry Weiss states that, in general, Americans spend more than three hours a day staring into their phones, and teenagers weigh in at about seven hours.

 “What’s troubling is that consistently – in survey after survey, and study after study – people say they want to be looking at their screens much less,” she said.
 “They just cannot look away.”

 Her guest, Johann Hari, interviewed more than 200 experts when writing his book, Stolen Focus: Why You Can’t Pay Attention and How to Think Deeply Again.
 Hari says every technology that comes along changes society to some degree in negative and positive ways.
-When it comes to smartphone use, he believes we need to take back control.
+When it comes to smartphone addiction, he believes we need to take back control.

 The Focus Factor

 Studies indicate that when we’re focusing on something but get interrupted, it takes, on average, 23 minutes to regain our focus.
 This means that if your son reads and responds to a text while writing an essay or studying, it takes about 23 minutes for his brain to get back on track.
 Yet the lure is always there.
-Our smartphones are our constant companions, and they’ve turned us into full-fledged Smart Phone Zombies.
+Our smartphones are our constant companions, and they’ve turned us into full-fledged addicts.

 What does this mean for our kids, and how can we get them to remain focused on their studies?
-Jason Robinovitz, Chief Operating Officer at Score At The Top Learning Centers & Schools, says parents should start by encouraging their children to step away from their phones the night before an important test like the SAT or ACT.
+Jason Robinovitz, Chief Operating Officer at Score At The Top Learning Centers & Schools, says parents should start by encouraging their children to step away from their cell phones the night before an important test like the SAT or ACT.

 Smart Phone Zombie Syndrome

-Chances are, if you look up from your phone right now – you’ll see Smart Phone Zombies everywhere around you.
-Families in restaurants scroll through their phones…our kids get together and spend much of their time looking at TikTok or Snapchat instead of interacting and making eye contact with one another… People even check their phones at stoplights (or worse yet – while driving).
+Families in restaurants scroll through their smartphones…our kids get together and spend much of their time looking at TikTok or Snapchat instead of interacting and making eye contact with one another… People even engage in problematic cell phone usage at stoplights (or worse yet – while driving).
 Many of us even lose sleep from exposing ourselves to artificial light just before bedtime.
-The more we scroll, the more we succumb to Smart Phone Zombie Syndrome.
+The more we scroll, the more we succumb to smartphone zombie syndrome.

 According to a survey by reviews.org, 70% of Americans check their phones within five minutes of receiving a notification, and 74% of us feel uneasy leaving our phones at home.
 Forty-eight percent of Americans feel a sense of panic when their phone batteries go below 20 percent, and 53% indicate that their cell phone would be the first possession they’d save from a fire or other disaster.

-Smart Phones and Our Kids
+Smartphones and Our Kids

 Earning Privileges, Setting Limits